List of DC Comics characters: K: Kulak

 Kulak is a sorcerer and supervillain in the DC Universe.
 The character was created by Jerry Siegel and Bernard Baily and first appeared in All Star Comics #2 (Fall 1940).

-Within the context of the stories, Kulak is the high priest of the dead planet Brztal who was imprisoned on Earth in antiquity.
+Kulak is the high priest of the dead planet Brztal who was imprisoned on Earth in antiquity.
 When released by archeologists in 1940, he seeks to destroy Earth, but is defeated by the Spectre.

 The character was not used again until 1983, when he appears in a three-part story published in All-Star Squadron, and has rarely been used since.

 Kyodai Ken

-Kyodai Ken ((巨大剣) – literally "the huge sword" or "the gigantic sword") is a character appearing DC Comics.
-He was first seen in the DCAU, he later crossed over in the mainstream comics.
+Kyodai Ken ((巨大剣) – literally "the huge sword" or "the gigantic sword") is a character appearing in DC Comics.
+He was first seen in the DCAU, but later crossed over into the mainstream comics.
 He is a ninja trained under Sensei, who also trained deadly martial artists like Bronze Tiger, Batman, and Lady Shiva, and was a temporary enemy of Batman.

 Batman: The Animated Series history

 First appearing in the Batman: The Animated Series episode "Night of the Ninja" voiced by Robert Ito, Kyodai Ken is an amoral ninja and enemy of Batman who previously trained alongside him.
 Throughout his appearances, he battles Batman.
 While he captured Bruce Wayne in "Night of the Ninja", Robin managed to rescue Bruce as Kyodai Ken escapes into the water.
-In "Day of the Samurai", Kyodai Ken has his final battle with Batman before being killed in a volcanic eruption.
+In "Day of the Samurai", Kyodai Ken has his final battle with Batman, during which he is killed in a volcanic eruption.